-The first thing the DTSA does is give employers a new federal cause of action for misappropriation of trade secrets.
+1. The DTSA gives employers a new federal cause of action for misappropriation of trade secrets.
 Prior to the Act, companies seeking to obtain civil remedies for misappropriation of trade secrets generally had to look to state law, such as the Texas Uniform Trade Secrets Act.
 Now, an employer has the option to assert a federal claim.
 (Note that employers must give notice of certain whistleblower rights in employee confidentiality agreements in order to recover exemplary damages or attorneys’ fees from employees.)

-The third thing is that the federal definition of “trade secrets” is different than the Texas Uniform Trade Secrets Act’s definition, but the practical difference is minor.
+3. The federal definition of “trade secrets” is different than the Texas Uniform Trade Secrets Act’s definition, but the practical difference is minor.
 Both definitions have the same three key substantive requirements: (1) “independent economic value,” (2) not “readily ascertainable,” and (3) “reasonable” measures to keep the information secret.
 Both definitions broadly include “information,” followed by a non-exclusive “laundry list” of specific types of information that can be trade secrets if they meet the substantive requirements.

 The federal statute has a different laundry list than the Texas statute.
 Notably, the Texas statute expressly includes customer lists, while the federal statute does not.
 But I don’t view the differences between the definitions as significant.
 The fact that the Texas statute refers to customer lists does not make every customer list a trade secret; conversely, the fact that the federal statute does not expressly include customer lists does not preclude them from being trade secrets.
 In trade secret litigation, the fight is over the three substantive requirements, not the laundry list.

-The fourth thing that is important about the DTSA is that it authorizes federal courts to issue ex parte seizure orders in extraordinary cases.
+4. The DTSA authorizes federal courts to issue ex parte seizure orders in extraordinary cases.
 “Ex parte” is a Latin phrase that means “signed by opposing counsel’s best friend on a Friday at 4:00 pm without telling you.”
 Understandably, some commentators have raised concerns about potential abuse of this unusual remedy.
 I share these concerns, but the statute does have safeguards, including a cause of action for wrongful seizure, and I expect that most federal judges are going to set the bar very high for obtaining such unusual ex parte relief.